blidblid/berglund/projects/rx/README.md

 `@berglund/rx` is a state architecture that divides state into two parts

 - observables
-- operator components
+- connected components

 The goal is to maximize the power of `rxjs`, and to minimize other state patterns, such as reducer actions and reactive forms.
-It does this by setting up all observables in services and viewing stateful components as operators in these streams.
+It does this by setting up all observables in services and connecting stateful components to these streams.

 ## The architecture